cloudlinux/imunify360-documentation/docs/dashboard/README.md

 #### OSSEC

 Tick the <span class="notranslate">_Active response_</span> checkbox to block access to a specific server port being attacked.
-The purpose of the feature is significantly reducing false positive rate while increasing its capabilities to detect and block aggressive brute force requests.
+The purpose of the feature is to significantly reduce the false-positive rate while increasing its capabilities to detect and block aggressive brute-force requests.

 ![](/images/ossec_tick.png)